 For Windows/macOS Users

 1. Open the following URL in Chrome Web Browser.

 2. Click on Advanced > Select “All time” in the Time range.

-Your system keeps records of the domain names and IP address, that you have accessed in past.
-So, If the site owner has shifted the site to another server then the IP address of the site also gets changes.
+Your system keeps records of the domain names and IP addresses, that you have accessed in past.
+So, If the site owner has shifted the site to another server then the IP address of the site also gets changed.
 So, you should clear your DNS cache from time to time.